SSWConsulting/SSW.Rules.Content/rules/manage-costs-azure/rule.md

 1. Use the Azure calculator - work out the monthly resource $ price\
    https://azure.microsoft.com/en-au/pricing/calculator
-2. Email SysAdmins with $ and a request to create resources in Azure
+2. Email SysAdmins with $ and a request to create resources in Azure, like the below:

 ::: email-template
 | | |